 Many College faculty utilize Open Educational Resources (OER) to save on costs while keeping content current, accessible, and engaging.
-College and SUNY OER materials are available for CollegeNow instructors to use for their courses at no cost.
-Find and review materials at http://oer.suny.edu and in the Brightspace organization for your discipline.
+College and SUNY OER materials are available for CollegeNow courses at no cost.
+Find and review materials at http://oer.suny.edu (Ready-to-Adopt catalog) and in the online folders for your discipline.
 OER can be integrated into an LMS, used as links, or, to some extent, printed.
 We encourage instructors to use OER as it ensures you are using quality, college-level materials without having to purchase new texts.
 Contact Victoria Zeppelin for assistance with the College's OER.